jbirtley88/searxng/searx/infopage/en/search-syntax.md

 # Search syntax

-SearXNG comes with a search syntax by with you can modify the categories, engines, languages and more.
+Migaloo comes with a search syntax by with you can modify the categories, engines, languages and more.
 See the {{link('preferences', 'preferences')}} for the list of engines, categories and languages.